F5Networks/f5-ci-docs/docs/kubernetes/asp-install-k8s.rst

 .. important::

-   - You can use the ASP with or without :ref:`ASP health checks <asp-health-k8s>`.
+   - You can use the ASP with or without :ref:`ASP health checks <asp-health-k8s>` and health sharding.

-     The example shown below include the sections pertaining to health sharding (highlighted).
+     The example shown below includes the sections pertaining to health sharding (highlighted).
      Click the link below to download an example that excludes these sections.

      :fonticon:`fa fa-download` :download:`f5-asp-k8s-no-health-sharding.yaml </_static/config_examples/f5-asp-k8s-no-health-sharding.yaml>`

    - Be sure to include the Secret containing your Docker login credentials in the DaemonSet.

 #.
 Define the ASP resources.

    .. literalinclude:: /_static/config_examples/f5-asp-k8s.yaml
       :linenos:
-      :emphasize-lines: 15-26, 66-72
+      :emphasize-lines: 15-27, 67-74

    :fonticon:`fa fa-download` :download:`f5-asp-k8s-example-daemonset.yaml </_static/config_examples/f5-asp-k8s.yaml>`